 Then there’s the other problem of the front-facing camera and FaceID.
 They still need to be in front and they aren’t ever going away — we will always have front-facing cameras.

 How do you solve these two problems?
 Design is all about compromises and managing tradeoffs.
 And the notch is definitely a tradeoff.
-It’s there to carve out space for cameras and sensors.
+It’s there because we need space for cameras and sensors.

-But here’s the kicker: the notch also solves the all-bezel-less-phones-look-the-same problem.
-Apple has managed to turn a tradeoff into an elegant solution for another problem: they’ve created the new iconic iPhone silhouette.
+But here’s the thing: the notch solves the all-bezel-less-phones-look-the-same problem.
+They’ve created the new iconic iPhone silhouette.
+Apple has managed to turn an undesirable tradeoff into an elegant solution.
 That’s incredible.

 So a few years from now when you ask a stranger to draw an iPhone, they won’t be drawing this, or this: